 The traditional western mind has extreme difficult with Fiona herself.
-Some believe Sharp tricked the entire literary world and wrote under two different names, his own and Fiona.
+Some believe Sharp tricked the entire literary world and wrote under two different names, his own and Fiona’s.
 Some say Sharp had a spilt personality, and Fiona was his second feminine personality.
-Other people say she is a Sidhe (SHEE) herself, who are high beings in the Faery Otherworld, and still others have said she is an elemental spirit in communion with or channeled through Sharp.
+Other people say she was a Sidhe (SHEE) herself, who are high beings in the Faery Otherworld, and still others have said she is an elemental spirit in communion with, or channeled through Sharp.

-For me however, there are many markers in Sharps relationship with Fiona and the world which point to an ancient Irish poetic tradition.
+For me however, there are many markers in Sharp’s relationship with Fiona and the world which point to another possibility.
 In Ireland there is an ancient tradition among the great poets which we might understand best in terms of having a Muse.
-The term Muse comes from the greeks, is an inspirational being associated with literature, science and the arts.
-It is the root of our work Music.
+The term Muse comes from the greeks, and it is an inspirational being associated with literature, science and the arts.
+It is also the root of our work Music.
 Muses were considered as the source of the knowledge embodied in poetry, lyric and myth.
 Most, if not all great Irish poets had such a relationship, but it was a much more concrete thing than we may be accustomed to considering.
-The great Irish poets often had what they called a faery bride, which seems to me to fit the role of a Greek Muse quite well, with the distinction that these relationships were quite serious, immediate and engaging.
-We could only understand this relationship as being akin to another actual physical give and take relationship.
-The faery brides have the reputation of burning through the life of their human partner quite quickly and many Irish Poets did die young.
+The great Irish poets often had what they called a faery bride, which matches the role of a Greek Muse fairly well, with the distinction that these relationships were somewhat more immediate than we usually picture a Greek “Muse” being.
+To picture this relationship, we must imagine it as one with another actual physical being, a true give and take relationship.
+The faery brides or Irish poets have the reputation of burning through the life of their human partner quite quickly and many Irish poets did die young.
 Sharp's life fits into all of this this well enough for consideration.

-In these ways, my own suspicion is that William Sharp came from this tradition, which is not a tradition which trumpets about it's own existence.
-This tradition is thousands of year old, and the relationship between the faery realm, the Otherworld, and our world is quite different in the Celtic lands than elsewhere.
+In these ways, my own suspicion is that William Sharp came from this tradition, which is not a tradition which trumpets its own existence.
+This tradition is thousands of years old, and the relationship between the faery realm, the Otherworld, and our world is quite different in the Celtic lands than elsewhere.
 (I need to include Iceland and the Faroe Islands also).

-But, back again, what is important to me is the writing itself.
-William and Fiona had different styles of writing, which perhaps not everyone would see, but it is clear to my eye.
-But Fiona has a mythical depth which seems bottomless and not exactly of the world we know, and she has such an amazing depth and beauty in detail visualizing her scenes that it mezmerizes me.
-She describes places and beings in fully earthy-alien settings in such astounding and beautiful detail, that it is difficult for me to believe she has not been to these places, and known these beings.
-Her writings are artistically superior to William's work, which is not at all to say William's work are weak- they are not.
-Some of her descriptions deliver me into these alien places, and ingrain alien worlds and characters on my mind in a way very few poets have done.
+William and Fiona had different styles of writing.
+But Fiona has an awesome, mythical depth which is bottomless and not exactly of the world we know, and she has an amazing depth and beauty in visual detail.
+Her scenes mesmerize me.
+She describes places and beings which are both earthy and deeply alien in settings rich and darkly beautiful.
+It is difficult for me to believe she has not been to these places, and known these beings in some way.
+Many of her descriptions deliver me to these alien places, and ingrain alien worlds and characters on my mind in a way very few poets have done.

-One of my rules is to seek out wisdom from where ever it comes, for it is my firm belief that wisdom is wisdom whether it comes from a yogi or a taxi driver.
-Similarly Fiona's works absolutely sing to me, in a voice which I experience as firmly otherworldly, a world with as much darkness as light, a world with as much humanity as otherworldliness, and she tells of it with an authority which impresses me as fully authentic.
+One of my personal practices is to seek out and accept wisdom from where ever it may come, for it is my firm belief that wisdom is wisdom whether it comes from a yogi or a taxi driver.
+In this light Fiona's works absolutely sing to me, in a voice which I experience as firmly otherworldly, a world with as much darkness as light, a world with as much humanity as otherworldliness, and she tells of it with an authority which deeply impresses me as fully authentic.

 But for now please just enjoy her words and my music.
 And stay tuned, there may well be more to come!